YoussefAbdelmaksod/SurgicalAI/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer

+**This software is a research prototype.** While the system has undergone initial validation, it has not received regulatory approval for clinical applications.
+Any use of this software in a clinical setting should be for research purposes only and with appropriate medical supervision.

 ## Acknowledgments

-- The SurgicalAI project was developed with guidance from medical professionals
+- The SurgicalAI project was developed with input from surgical specialists
-- Many of the surgical videos come from open-access surgical education resources
-- The implementation leverages several open-source deep learning frameworks and models
+- The Cholec80 dataset for providing foundational training data
+- PyTorch and torchvision for providing the deep learning framework